Easy cross-platform creation of shortcuts supporting virtual and Anaconda environments (fork of Shortcut)

 Shortcutter is a cross platform API for creating shortcuts for python applications meant to be used in setup.py script or as a command line application (fork of the Shortcut).

-Shortcutter creates shortcucts that activate python environment prior launching the app.
+Shortcutter creates shortcucts that activate python environment prior launching the app (activation can be disabled if needed).
 It supports virtual environments, Anaconda/Miniconda, conda environments,

 sudo pip install,

 pip install --user.
 Shortcutter will do its best to find your app, searching for the usual suspects in the usual places (i.e. those in the PATH), or you can give it a full path.

 Shortcutter is intended to be used for click/drag'n'drop usage of shortcuts only.
 Hence do not call/source shortcutter wrapper scripts.
 If you need executable wrappers from activated environments see exec-wrappers.

 But do not call/source them either - use

 call path-cmd.bat execwrapper arg if it's in the PATH; see this) on Windows and

 "./path/to/execwrapper" arg on Unix (